 In the end, the goal of increasing innovation towards additional use applications for retired fiberglass boats, wind turbine blades, and aircraft parts requires having enough market demand to incentivize the creation of facilities that can recycle the material.
 Alongside that challenge is a lack of policy in the U.S. regarding end-of-use considerations for turbine blades, further contributing to the standard method of storage or disposal as solid waste in landfills.

 While we still don’t have a definite answer for the boats in much of the USA, as the fiberglass recycling industry grows for the wind turbines, there will be more options for the marine sector.

-An added approach to the blade recycling issue is to focus on the upfront piece and that’s what the blades are made of.
-Additional research and development are looking into using thermoplastic resin instead of fiberglass or carbon fiber for wind turbine blades.
+An added approach to the blade recycling issue is to focus on what the blades are made of.
+Research and development are going into using thermoplastic resin instead of fiberglass or carbon fiber for wind turbine blades.
 The material may be easier and cheaper to recycle.

-Its aim: to validate the processes for using Elium® as a turbine blade material.
+One company’s aim is to validate the processes for using Elium®, a thermoplastic resin, as a turbine blade material.
 Effiwind took a decisive step forward at the end of 2016 when it produced the first 25-meter blade.
-NREL’s thermal welding technique—coupled with Arkema’s resin system—earned a 2020 Special Recognition Award from R&D 100 for being a “market disrupting” technology.
+Using NREL’s thermal welding technique coupled with Arkema’s resin system—earned a 2020 Special Recognition Award from R&D 100 for being a “market disrupting” technology.